-Each student must complete the ADC and have it approved by IGPE Advisement Coordinator Nicole Calamunci (calamund@buffalostate.edu) prior to the completion of 12 credit hours within the program.
+Each student must complete the ADC and have it approved by IGPE Advisement Coordinator prior to the completion of 12 credit hours within the program.

 The ADC lists the student's plan of study (courses already taken and planned to be taken) as required for the Master of Science in Multidisciplinary Studies degree.
 The ADC also lists possible transfer courses/credits.
 Failure to submit the ADC prior to the completion of 12 credit hours may result in significant delays in the student's plan of study, completion of courses, and graduation.